 Sitting at the Lighthouse overlooking the Indian Ocean at sunset eating some snacks and having a cold one is just magic.
 What more can you ask for?
 Cheap and breathtaking!

-I can hear you saying, ‘done that before….!’
-I am telling you that the Ningaloo Ecology Cruise is not only entertaining and fun but is highly educational and exciting!
-I have done approximately 2500 dives out here and I still love going out with Alec.
-He is the most entertaining and knowledgeable bloke.
-His understanding of this part of the reef he has been working on for several years now is amazing.
-You will literally hold your breath when he goes over big coral bommies and you think he is going to run aground!
-He finds sharks, turtles and rays and encourages everybody to snorkel!
+The Ningaloo Ecology Cruise is not only entertaining and fun but is highly educational and exciting! .
+The tour guide, Alec, understanding and knowledge of this part of the reef that he has been working on for several years now is amazing.
+Hold your breath as you cruise over big coral bommies thinking you are going to run aground!
+Find sharks, turtles and rays and have a snorkel!
 So even if you are a scuba diver, this is a great trip!

 With Ningaloo Reef right there in front of you, it takes only a few meters to swim and you are in a pristine coral reef!
-If you don’t snorkel yet, you can learn it.
-This is the biggest attraction here and you need to have a look at it!
+If you haven’t snorkelled yet, we can teach you.
+This is our biggest attraction and you don’t want to miss out!
 Drifting downstream with the light current parallel to the beach, over some of the best coral reefs in the world, there is very good chance you will come across a reef shark, turtle, leopard shark, sting rays and a myriad of tropical fish.
 We hire out snorkel gear and help you in our pool if you need some time to get used to the mask and snorkel.

 This is one of the most beautiful and romantic bays!
-The pure clean white beach slopes slightly into the turquoise lagoon!
+The pure, clean, white beach slopes slightly into the turquoise lagoon!
 Crystal clear warm water and just sand, sand, sand.
 Most people miss this bay because it is not well advertised!
-Perfect for kids as well, as it is so shallow and slopes in very slightly.
+Perfect for kids too, as it is so shallow and slopes in very slightly.

-Visiting Milyering Visitor Centre, Yardie Creek, Shot Hole Canyon and Charles Knife Gorge
+(12) Visit Milyering Visitor Centre, Yardie Creek, Shot Hole Canyon & Charles Knife Gorge

 The Visitor Centre in the National Park has a superb range of information, a library and ‘cinema’.
-I recommend you spend an hour during the heat of the day in there to get out of the sun.
-It is also the only place where you can buy a snack or drink.
-The gorges described are a must see.
-Spectacular views and wildlife!
-Take your time if you can!
-You will be rewarded with some great wildlife encounters.
+Spend an hour of the day during the heat to get out of the sun and buy a snack or drink.
+The gorges described are a must see with spectacular views and wildlife!
+Take your time if you can and you will be rewarded with some great wildlife encounters.

-The Navy Pier is listed as one of the best 10 shore dives in the world!
-Diving in Lighthouse Bay is just amazing and shallow – only 12 meters average.
-Going to the Muirons – it is an hour to get there and I recommend you take a tablet if you are prone to seasickness as it can be quite rough!
-Once at the islands it is a new world with a very different reef, mainly soft coral, but great dive spots await you!
+Only 12 metres in depth, diving in Lighthouse Bay is amazing and shallow.
+It takes approximately one hour to get to the Muirons and conditions can be rough so if you are prone to seasickness it is recommended you take a tablet.
+Once you’ve reached the islands, it is a new world with a very different reef, mainly soft coral, and great dive spots await you!

-This resort is all-inclusive with everything taken care of – right on the waters edge at Ningaloo Reef.
-You get your own guide, all tours are included and the coral reef in front of your luxury tent is as good as it gets!
-A world of its own, not cheap, but it is sooooooo nice and the best food and service, I promise!
+This resort is all-inclusive – right on the waters edge at Ningaloo Reef.
+Enjoy your own personal guide, all tours included and the coral reef in front of your luxury tent!
+While it is not cheap, it is a world of its own provided with the most delicious food and quality service.

 Please remember you need a car when visiting Exmouth!

-I hope that this insight helps you to have a wonderful time in this beautiful region.
+I hope that these insights help you to have a wonderful time in this beautiful region.